-PRESENTING a STUNNING piece of Indian Antiquity from the 12th Century, namely, a Vishnu Buff Sandstone Central India.
+PRESENTING a STUNNING piece of Indian Antiquity from the 12th Century, namely, a stone sculpture of Vishnu Seated on Garuda Buff Sandstone Central India

 From Central India.

 It was purchased by a Private Dallas Collector at Sotheby’s New York Auction on 24th March 2004.
 Sale Number 7975, Lot No. 34.

 Sotheby’s operate a twice yearly auction of Southeast Asian Art & Antiquities in New York in the months of March and September.

 The sculpture was described as: “Visnu Buff sandstone Central India.
 Carved in openwork relief with Vishnu seated in lalitasana on his vehicle Garuda, holding his attributes the conch, mace an discus, his lower right hand in varada mudra.
 The bejeweled deity wearing a tall crown, his face with a benign expression, framed by representations of his avatars set within niches on either side.

 It carried an Auction estimate of USD 4,000 to USD 6,000 and Sold for USD 4,200 (not including Buyers Premium).

 Allowing for inflation alone, this would be over $8,250 in today’s value.
 At top estimate, this would be over $12,000 in today’s value.